Crossbell-Box/crossbell-bridge-contracts/docs/MainchainGateway.md

 Initializes the MainchainGateway.
 Note that the thresholds contains:
  - thresholds[0]: lockedThresholds The amount thresholds to lock withdrawal.
- - thresholds[1]: dailyWithdrawalLimits Daily withdrawal limits for mainchain tokens.
+ - thresholds[1]: dailyWithdrawalMaxQuota Daily withdrawal quotas for mainchain tokens.

 #### Parameters